 Time is definitely something that you want more of, more quality and more quantity.
-Self-love contributes to both.
-Without self-love, you’re constantly judging and measuring yourself.
+Self-compassion contributes to both.
+Without self-compassion, you’re constantly judging and measuring yourself.
 It won’t take anything to knock you off your pedestal.
 You gained weight.
 You said something that was awkward or embarrassed yourself.
 You failed at something.
 You have a flaw.
 You’ll go right to self-hatred and beat the crap out of yourself.

 - You waste an incredible amount of time locked in negative thoughts when you could be investing that time in thoughts and activities that would move you forward in all areas of life.
 Quality time.

 - When you’re constantly belittling yourself and undermining your self-confidence, you limit the actions that you take.
 For instance, striving for a promotion, saying “hi” to that cute love interest, or starting your own business.
 Again, quality time.

 - The strong negative feelings that you produce while you’re in a self-hating phase also changes your physical health and well-being.
 Now you’re dealing with the quantity of time as well.